CLOSE X

 Issues with VAT invoices

-While paying VAT normally enables a VAT registered business to reclaim VAT, the prime evidence for recovery is in the form of a tax invoice.
-Without a tax invoice HMRC have discretion to allow the VAT however if they refuse it is very difficult to reclaim.
+While paying VAT normally enables a VAT-registered business to reclaim VAT, the prime evidence for recovery is in the form of a tax invoice.
+Without a tax invoice, HMRC has the discretion to allow the VAT however if they refuse it is very difficult to reclaim.
 If this went to a tribunal, they would need to agree that HMRC were not being reasonable in their position which is a very difficult argument to win.
-It is therefore very important that a tax invoice contains all information required.
+It is therefore very important that a tax invoice contains all the information required.

-It is highly recommended that any developer who receives services, particularly where the standard rate of VAT applies, has included sufficient information on the invoice to demonstrate that the liability is correct.
-In the case in question the addition of ‘commercial building’ would have been sufficient.
+It is highly recommended that any developer who receives services, particularly where the standard rate of VAT applies, include sufficient information on the invoice to demonstrate that the liability is correct.
+In the case in question, the addition of a ‘commercial building’ would have been sufficient.
 On a wider point, it is recommended that tax invoices for all goods and services have an adequate description particularly where the supply could attract more than one VAT rate.

 Receipt of services from outside the UK and VAT registration